 With a HND in Animal Science & Behaviour, Sam has worked as a Lecturer in Animal Behaviour and as a Cat Department Manager at one of the largest European rescue centres in The Netherlands: focusing on behavioural assessment, procedures and rehoming.

-Sam currently works as a Behaviour & Training Retail Advisor at Leominster Pet Centre, and often helps Rick behind-the-scenes with his admin tasks.
-She has recently taken on the role of Assistant Trainer alongside Rick and Iain, and will be in charge of some new services including the Puppy Pre School.
+Sam is a qualified UK Parkour instructor and currently works as a Behaviour & Training Retail Advisor at Leominster Pet Centre, and often helps Rick behind-the-scenes with his admin tasks.
+She has recently taken on the role of Assistant Trainer and will be running her own Parkour classes, and will be in charge of some new services including the Puppy Pre School.

 Charlotte completed a degree course in Veterinary Health Studies at university, before working in practice as a Veterinary Nurse.
 In 2010, she qualified in Small Animal Hydrotherapy and founded Woozelbears, which is now the largest canine hydrotherapy company in the UK.